nonblocking/mashroom/packages/plugin-packages/mashroom-session-provider-redis/README.md

 {
   "plugins": {
       "Mashroom Session Redis Provider": {
+         "client": {
              "redisOptions": {
                  "sentinels": [
                      { "host": "localhost", "port": 26379 },
                      { "host": "localhost", "port": 26380 }
                  ],
                  "name": "myMaster",
                  "keyPrefix": "mashroom:sess:"
+             }
          }
       }
   }
 }
 ```

  * *sentinels*: list of sentinel nodes to connect to
  * *name*: identifies a group of Redis instances composed of a master and one or more slaves

 Checkout out the *Sentinel* section of the [ioredis](https://github.com/luin/ioredis) documentation for all available options.